stevenaeola/stevenaeola.github.io/node-red-contrib-music/sequencing.md

 ![Nodes for a sequencer](sequencer-parts.png)

-Delete the link nodes and join them all together like this:
+Delete the link nodes and join them all together like this, making sure to use the top output of the sequencer:

 ![Sequencer](sequencer.png)